MichaelGrafnetter/EntraAuthPolicyHound/README.md

     P <-- 1:1 --> t{AZTenant}
 ```

-Note that passkeys cannot be registered for *AZUser3* because of the [AZPasskeyExclude] transitive edge.
+Notice that passkeys cannot be registered for *AZUser3* because of the [AZPasskeyExclude] transitive edge.

 ### AZMGPolicy_ReadWrite_AuthenticationMethod Edge